-Courtesy and dome lights are turned on when the front doors are opened, when the dimmer control (rotating wheel on the right side of the switch) is rotated to the upward detent position, or if equipped, when the "Unlock" button is pressed on the key fob.
+The courtesy and dome lights will turn on when the front doors are opened, when the dimmer control (rotating wheel on the right side of the switch) is rotated to the upward detent position, or if equipped, when the UN-LOCK button is pressed on the RKE key fob.

-Also, the rear cargo lamp may be operated by pressing the lens to turn it on.
-Press the lens again, to shut it off.
+Also, the rear cargo lamp may be turned on by pressing the lens.
+Press the lens again to turn it off.